Special Rulings on National Championship Qualification

 Playing a Packet Set Twice

-If a school has any players who have previously heard a given packet set (with the same school or another school), that school’s teams cannot qualify for any NAQT national championship at subsequent events that use the same packet set, and will not be counted in the field size at the subsequent events for the purpose of determining how many teams will qualify for national championships.
-Furthermore, that school’s participation at subsequent events that use the same packet set is only permitted with the explicit, fully informed approval of the latter event’s (or events’) tournament director, and the school’s teams may not include any players who have previously played the packet set.
+If a school has any players who have previously heard a given packet set (with the same school or another school), that school’s teams cannot ordinarily play any other events using the same packet set.
+Such an arrangement is permitted if and only if the school requests (and is granted) permission in advance from the second tournament’s director, who must be fully informed of the situation and must inform NAQT of the arrangement.
+In such a case, none of the players who had previously heard the packet set may attend the second tournament, the school’s teams may not qualify for any NAQT national championship at subsequent events that use the same packet set, and the school’s teams will not be counted in the field size at the subsequent events for the purpose of determining how many teams will qualify for national championships.

 For instance, if Central High School sends a team to a tournament using IS #200 on February 1 and Central also wants to attend a tournament on March 1 that uses IS #200, then Central may do so if and only if the March 1 tournament’s director understands that Central previously played a tournament on IS #200 and is okay with it.
 If the March 1 tournament’s director approves this, Central may play, but no players from the February 1 tournament may attend the March 1 tournament, Central’s team(s) at the March 1 tournament may not qualify for any national championship, and Central’s team(s) at the March 1 tournament will be ignored when determining how many other teams qualify for national championships.